rbeatty/css-colors/README.md

 # CSS Colors

-A list of default CSS color names and their values.
+A list of CSS default color names and their values.
+[Color Chart](https://rbeatty.github.io/css-colors/)

 ### Reds